 F. Corporate Social Responsibility: Naming the big elephant

 With the 2% CSR rule, there had to be a session on the ‘big elephant’!
 Deepa Reddy (Apollo Hospitals), Birger Stamperdahl (Give2Asia), Phanindra Sama (Ex-Red Bus), Deval Sanghavi (Dasra) discussed the implications of this rule to the sector.
 There was a general agreement on the fact that it is a welcome rule and presents immense opportunity for the sector.
 Ms Reddy presented the corporate view and the group agreed that from being the last 5 minutes of a board meeting, CSR will play a more central role for the corporate.

 In conclusion, I must mention that the mix of people attending the event was amazing.
-In the many networking sessions, I met a wide plethora of people, a lady who had travelled from London just to attend the event, budding young entrepreneurs still testing their ideas and leaders of remarkable organizations.
+In the many networking sessions, I met a wide plethora of people, a lady who had travelled from London just to attend the event, she even came a few days earlier to enjoy herself with obx rentals, budding young entrepreneurs still testing their ideas and leaders of remarkable organizations.
 A large takeaway was also being able to meet these people and get a peek into the inspirational work that they are doing.
 Also, for anyone seeking to scout for NGOs, this is quite the perfect place!